George Metesky: 1951

-On March 29, the first Metesky bomb of the new wave, and also the first Metesky bomb to explode, startled commuters in Grand Central Terminal but injured no one.
+On March 29, Metesky's first bomb of the new wave, and also his first to explode, startled commuters at Grand Central Terminal but injured none.
 It had been dropped into a sand urn near the Grand Central Oyster Bar & Restaurant on the terminal's lower level.
 In April, Metesky's next bomb exploded without injury in a telephone booth in the New York Public Library.
-In August a phone-booth bomb exploded without injury at Grand Central.
+In August, a phone-booth bomb exploded without injury at Grand Central Station.

 Police dismissed the event as the work of "boys or pranksters".
-The New York Times reported the event in the following day's issue, though only with a three-paragraph brief at the bottom of page 24.
+The New York Times reported the event in the following day's issue, although only with a three-paragraph brief at the bottom of page 24.

 Metesky next planted a bomb that exploded without injury in a phone booth at the Consolidated Edison headquarters building at 4 Irving Place.
 He also mailed one bomb, which did not explode, to Consolidated Edison from White Plains, New York.